Tax Planning Guide: 2026

 Identifying state-specific non-conformity issues early

-QSBS exclusion, primary residence treatment, and loss limitation rules are reviewed for every client with a large capital gain — because Pennsylvania's rules diverge from federal law in ways that are frequently missed until after closing.
+QSBS exclusion, spousal loss limitations, primary residence treatment, and stock installment traps are reviewed for every client with a large capital gain because Pennsylvania's rules diverge from federal law in ways that are frequently missed until after closing.

 3